2.21. Comprehension

-Comprehensions are concise notation constructs designed to allow sequences to be built with other sequences.
+Comprehensions are concise notation constructs designed to allow sequences to be built from other sequences.

 var a1 <- [iterator for(x in range(0,10)); x] // iterator<int>